tobanteEmbedded/embedded-cxx-cookbook/README.md

 - 32 Bit
 - Cortex-M Series

 > Numbers for Frequency, Flash & RAM where taken from the STM product lineup.
-Others manufakturers may vary, but will probably have a similar offering.
+Others manufacturers may vary, but will probably have a similar offering.

 | **Feature**             | **M0/M0+**   | **M3**         | **M4**                        | **M7**                        |
 | ----------------------- | ------------ | -------------- | ----------------------------- | ----------------------------- |